 \section{Introduction}

 The engineering of solutions involving complex materials and phenomena requires a constitutive relation that describes the properties of the material.
-This constitutive relation is typically obtained empirically by conducting experiments.
-However, we cannot measure the constitutive relation directly and it has to be obtained through the solution of an inverse problem.
+This constitutive relation is typically obtained empirically by conducting experiments. {However, we cannot directly deduce the constitutive relation from measurements, and it must be obtained through the} solution of an inverse problem.
 In fact, we cannot even directly measure the quantities like stress, strain, strain rate, and energy density that comprise the constitutive relation.
 Instead, these must be inferred from quantities like displacements and total forces that can be measured in the laboratory.
 Thus, the problem of inferring constitutive relations from experiments, and thereby completing the continuum mechanical formulation, requires the solution of an inverse problem.

-In part I of this work~\cite{akerson2024learning}, we propose an approach where this indirect inverse problem is formulated as a partial differential equation (PDE) constrained optimization problem.
-The constitutive law is postulated as a parametrized relation.
-The problem of identifying the constitutive relation, then, is to find the parameters that minimize the difference between the experimental observation and the corresponding quantities computed by solving the governing equations (PDE constraint).
-We adopt a gradient-based optimization approach, in which we compute the sensitivity using the adjoint method.
-We survey the literature, describe the method broadly and demonstrate it against quasistatic and dynamic experiments using synthetic data.
+In part I of this work~\cite{akerson2024learning}, we propose an approach where this indirect inverse problem is formulated as a partial differential equation (PDE) constrained optimization problem. { The constitutive law is postulated as a parametrized relation.} The problem of identifying the constitutive relation, then, is to find the parameters that minimize the difference between the experimental observation and the corresponding quantities computed by solving the governing equations (PDE constraint). {This is a similar to finite element method updating (FEMU) schemes~\cite{BermanNagy1983}.
+However, we adopt a gradient-based optimization approach in which we compute the sensitivity using the adjoint method.
+Recently, researchers have independently developed differentiable methods for elasto-plastic characterization~\cite{KUMAR2025,FERREIRA2026} through automatic differentiation and adjoint-based approaches.
+For a further discussion of the literature, we direct the reader to part I of the work~\cite{akerson2024learning}, where} we survey the literature, describe the method broadly and demonstrate it against quasistatic and dynamic experiments using synthetic data.